Löllbach

-Löllbach is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Bad Kreuznach district in Rhineland-Palatinate, Germany.
+Löllbach (/de/) is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Bad Kreuznach district in Rhineland-Palatinate, Germany.
 It belongs to the Verbandsgemeinde Nahe-Glan, whose seat is in Bad Sobernheim.

 Geography

 Location

 Löllbach is a typical clump village and lies between Lauterecken and Meisenheim, off the major traffic routes, in the North Palatine Uplands at an elevation of 208 m above mean sea level.
 Running through the village is the Jeckenbach, and emptying into it in the village core is the Schweinschieder Bach.
 The municipal area measures 494 ha.

 Neighbouring municipalities

 Clockwise from the north, Löllbach's neighbours are the municipalities of Jeckenbach and Breitenheim, which likewise lie within the Bad Kreuznach district, the municipalities of Medard and Kappeln, which lie in the neighbouring Kusel district, and the municipality of Schweinschied, also in the Bad Kreuznach district.

 Constituent communities

 Also belonging to Löllbach are the outlying homesteads of Alte Ölmühle and Altheckmühle.